 John Medina is a developmental molecular biologist.
 He has a lifelong fascination with how the mind reacts to and organizes information.
-He is the author of the New York Times bestseller Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School—a provocative book that takes on the way our schools and work environments are designed.
+He is the author of the New York Times best seller Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School—a provocative book that takes on the way that our schools and work environments are designed.

-To learn more about instructional design and eLearning, visit our free, self-paced course, titled Principles of Instructional Design: A Roadmap for Creating Engaging eLearning Content.
+To learn more about instructional design and eLearning, enroll in our self-paced course, Principles of Instructional Design: A Roadmap for Creating Engaging eLearning Content.